-EU SBSR is closely connected to the main EU policy directions, including those mentioned in strategy “Europe 2020”.
+EU SBSR is closely connected to the main EU policy directions and UN Sustainable Development Goals.
 EU SBSR was approved in 2009, following the Communication from the European Commission concerning the European Union Strategy for the Baltic Sea Region.

 EU SBSR provides an integrated framework for improving the environmental condition of the sea, transport bottlenecks and energy interconnections as well as facilitating the development of competitive markets across borders and common networks for research and innovation.